vanshika0415/Recruitment-Management-System/README.md

 seamless medium to the institutes and companies to facilitate smooth recruitment of applicants without setbacks while avoiding problems along the way .
-The project utilizes SQL and PL/SQL by carefully normalizing tables to procure an effective mechanism while minimizing anomalies
+The project utilizes SQL and PL/SQL by carefully normalizing tables to procure an effective mechanism while minimizing anomalies.